InnerSourceCommons/InnerSourceLearningPath/contributor/03-contributor-ethos.md

 # Article

-In the last segment we have motivated why you would want to reuse components and become active as a Contributor.
+In the last segment we have outlined why you would want to reuse components and become active as a Contributor.
 This artice is sharing best practices on how to successfully contribute your changes to the host team's code base.

  ### Contributor Ethos

-An InnerSource Contributor trying to make a contribution to the host team essentially is a guest in their home.
+An InnerSource Contributor trying to make a contribution to the host team is essentially a guest in their home.
 In general a good guest is expected to behave in a certain way:

 * They knock at the door.